 1. Policy 5

 1.1 Overview

 1.2 Purpose 5

 1.3 Objectives

 1.4 Business Process Framework 6

 1.4.1 Legislative Framework 6

 1.4.2 Accounting Framework 6

-1.5 Recommendations 7
+1.5 Recommendations

-2. Processes 7
+2. Processes

 2.1 Legal Process Framework

 2.2 Role-players

 2.2.1 Functionary Role

 2.2.2 Financial Management Role

 2.2.3 Internal Strategic and Oversight Role

 2.2.4 External Oversight Role

-2.3 Service delivery and Budget Implementation Plan (SE
+2.3 Service delivery and Budget Implementation Plan (SDBIP)

 3. Procedures

 3.1 Budget Principles to be followed

 3.1.1 Zero Based Budgeting (ZBB):

 3.1.2 Capital Budget:

 3.1.3 Asset Finance Reserve

 3.1.4 Budget to Balance

 3.1.5 Unapropriated Surpluses

 3.1.6 Operating Deficits

 3.1.7 Provisions

-3.1.8 Apportionment of finance charges;3.1.9 Limit to be placed on asset-related expenses
+3.1.8 Apportionment of finance charges;

+3.1.9 Limit to be placed on asset-related expenses

-· · · · · · · · · · · · · · · · · · ·
+3.1.10 Minimum amounts to be budgeted for maintenance of fixed assets;

-3.1.11 Limits to be placed on budgets for personnel-rel3.1.12 Who decides on recommended allocations to in
+3.1.11 Limits to be placed on budgets for personnel-related expenses;

-3.1.12 Who decides on recommended anotations to in 3.1.13 Targeted structure of revenue budget;
+3.1.12 Who decides on recommended allocations to individual line-items;

+3.1.13 Targeted structure of revenue budget;

 3.2 Preparation of Draft Annual and Adjustment Budgets

-3.2.1 Directorates of the municipality must provide the C
+3.2.1 Directorates of the municipality must provide the CFO with required inputs

 3.2.2 Preparation of the budget time table

-3.2.3 Sequence of preparing budgets

-3.2.4 Determination of votes and line items to be utilised
+3.2.3 Sequence of preparing budgets3.2.4 Determination of votes and line items to be utilised

-3.2.5 Determination of contributions to asset financing re

-3.2.6 Determination aggregate growth factors for various
+3.2.5 Determination of contributions to asset financing reserve and self insurance reserve 3.2.6 Determination aggregate growth factors for various votes

 3.3 Preparation of Monthly Budget Reports

-3.4 Provision of technical and administrative support to the
+3.4 Provision of technical and administrative support to the Mayor

-3.5 Ensuring budgets comply with all legal requirements a
+3.5 Ensuring budgets comply with all legal requirements and policies are aligned with the IDP

-3.6 Making any recommendations on financing draft capit · •
+3.6 Making any recommendations on financing draft capital budgets, both present and future

 3.7 Determination of basis for allocating overheads

-3.8 Ensuring that the cost for indigence relief are appropr iately allocated 31
+3.8 Ensuring that the cost for indigence relief are appropriately allocated

-3.9 Ensuring that allocations from other organs of state a re appropriately reflected 31
+3.9 Ensuring that allocations from other organs of state are appropriately allocated

-3.10 Amendment and Review of the Policy - 31
+3.10 Amendment and Review of the Policy

 Appendix One

 Appendix Two

-1] INTRODUCTION 40
+1] INTRODUCTION

-2] PROCESS MANAGEMENT ARRANGEMENTS 40
+2] PROCESS MANAGEMENT ARRANGEMENTS